 Year Actions 2018 Demonstrate industry leadership by: Participating in two key conferences or seminars as a means to develop and maintain engagement and build strategic partnerships with key industry stakeholders such as non-profit developers, housing counselors, community groups, CDFI, and renovation contractors; stay abreast of best practices and successful strategies; inform product activities; and communicate the "Duty to Serve" message.
 Facilitating one housing roundtable with cross-functional industry representation, as noted above, to discuss, analyze, and solve for the challenges facing financing distressed properties and to solicit input as Fannie Mae implements the activities outlined in the Plan.
-Establish a business-to-business marketing and outreach campaign that includes the availability and lender webinars or presentations about financing the purchase of distressed properties with Fannie Mae mortgage loan products for the purpose of helping to understand availability, terms and conditions, and opportunities so that borrowers and leadle and willing to use and originate them.
-Target engagement with 15 lenders and five of stakeholders including REO agents, HFA and realtor associations.
-Fannie Mae has chose five largest lenders of our mortgage loan deliveries in 2016 as well as 10 other lenders who geographical diversity.
-Fannie Mae will also work with two HFA, two large non-profit organs reach potential homeowners, REO vendor agents, and the nation's largest association of Twenty relationships will be a significant commitment of time and will provide learnings on engagement in following years. • Establish a consumer outreach program plan to increase awareness and access to financing that includes education and resources about home purchase and renovation, an update to HomePath®, 33 and a catalog of organizations and programs throughout the United States that provide assistance to consumers with purchase or rehabilitation of distressed properties.
-Target engagement with 10 organizations that represent a cross-section of size, geography, and type of assistance.
-Ten such
+Establish a business-to-business marketing and outreach campaign that includes the availability of educational materials and lender webinars or presentations about financing the purchase or rehabilitation of distressed properties with Fannie Mae mortgage loan products for the purpose of helping the market to understand availability, terms and conditions, and opportunities so that borrowers and lenders will be able and willing to use and originate them.
+Target engagement with 15 lenders and five other stakeholders including REO agents, HFA and realtor associations.
+Fannie Mae has chosen to target the five largest lenders of our mortgage loan deliveries in 2016 as well as 10 other lenders who represent geographical diversity.
+Fannie Mae will also work with two HFA, two large non-profit organizations who reach potential homeowners, REO vendor agents, and the nation's largest association of realtors.